-All participants are invited to submit abstracts for oral or poster presentation in the final program.
-Presenters may indicate their preference for either oral or poster presentation.
-For the submission of oral or poster presentations, an abstract in English or Spanish/Portuguese should be sent.
+All participants are invited to submit abstracts for a poster presentation in the final program.
+An abstract should be sent in English or Spanish/Portuguese.
 Please note that abstracts submitted in Spanish/Portuguese will not be included in the Abstract Book (published by The Journal of Sexual Medicine).
 Abstracts can only be submitted electronically.
 Please note that the deadline for abstract submission cannot be extended due to organizational reasons.

 Please follow these instructions carefully.
 Abstracts not prepared correctly will not be considered for presentation.
 Corrected abstracts cannot be accepted.
 Authors will be informed of the acceptance of their abstracts by March 6, 2017.

 Submitted abstracts will be graded individually by peer reviewers based on scientific merit and originality.
 Abstracts must be written in English or Spanish/Portuguese and, if accepted, presented in English or Spanish/Portuguese (there will be no simultaneous translate to English).
 The WAS Scientific Committee will determine the format of the presentation.
 The total number of abstracts allowed to be presented by the same author is 3.
 Accepted abstracts will be assigned for presentation at a podium session or a moderated poster session at the discretion of the WAS scientific Committee.
 High quality abstracts in select categories may be chosen for presentation on the Symposia Sessions.
 Abstracts not selected for the Podium or Moderated Poster Session will be considered for presentation as a Poster at the congress.
 Please check the box if you do NOT wish your abstract to be considered for this option.